FAForever/wiki-pages/Play/Game/Hotkeys/OrdersMouseContext.md

 ## Cap a structure

 To cap a structure is the process of surrounding the target structure with other structures for adjacency.
-A well-known example is a mass extractor surrounded with storages.
+A well-known example is a mass extractor surrounded by storages.
 This hotkey makes it easier for you to cap structures that you'll usually always want to cap.
 The hotkey is less restricted than the in-game 'assist-to-cap' interactions and it doesn't issue an assist order on the target.

-- `Hover over an extractor`: Cap with storages
+- `Hover over an extractor`: Cap with storage
 - `Hover over an extractor and hit the hotkey twice`: Cap with up to 8 fabricators
 - `Hover over a radar`: Cap with tech 1 power generators
 - `Hover over a tech 2 artillery`: Cap with tech 1 power generators